LuanSergio/my-bank/README.md

 # Navigate to the frontend folder
 $ cd my-bank/frontend

-# Copy the content from the .env.example to a new file name .env
+# Copy the content from the .env.example to a new file named .env

 # Install the frontend dependencies
 $ npm install